dk-dev/mechhome-nodejs/README.md

 ### arduino_device

-Provides zone information via a USB serial interface.
+Provides node information via a USB serial interface.
 My implementation is connected to a siren/strobe, window, door, and motion sensors.
 More to come on that later (or bug me via email if you're dying for it).

 ### proxy